Hip-hop fashion: Women

-Along with the turning of the tide by select female hip hop artists came the emergence of promoting sex appeal through fashion.
+Along with the turning of the tide by select female hip-hop artists came the emergence of promoting sex appeal through fashion.
 Female artists have faced a number of pressures ranging from gaining exposure to further their careers as well as conforming with certain images to remain in demand and relevant.
 Female rappers in today's time like Cardi B and Nicki Minaj are two of the most popular female rappers and still conform to this standard.
-The alignment of R&B music with hip hop music (with collaborations being more and more prevalent) placed a whole new category of women within the categorization of what constituted a hip hop artist.
+The alignment of R&B music with hip-hop (with collaborations being more and more prevalent) placed a whole new category of women within the categorization of what constituted a hip-hop artist.

 As referenced above, the nineties centered around women's senses of style revolving around that of men, in that they adopted the use of oversized T-shirts and baggy pants.
 Also listed above are Aaliyah, TLC, and Da' Brat as conformists to that trend.
 Female rap group Salt-N-Pepa are considered amongst the frontrunners in leading the transition of moving away from the male alignment and asserting feminism in creating a new sense of dress.
 They are said to have "wowed fans while wearing hot pants, cut-off denim shorts and Lycra body suits".

 "Black women's relationships to their bodies occur within overlapping cultural contexts that offer contradictory messages about their value and function".
 In a male dominated society, it is no wonder that women used to work hard to align themselves with male images including how they'd dressed.
 As women generally gained access to and exposure within the offerings of several sectors of society, for example music, movies and television, we saw more images of what constituted attractiveness emerge.
 Following this came the perception of freedom to express oneself through several avenues including apparel.
 Rappers Lil' Kim and Eve are known for resorting to trends surrounding being scantily clad with provocative tattoos and being perceived as attractive in the process.
 Not all female rappers, or female artists in general have resorted to these methods within their careers. "...the recent appearance of Black women performers, songwriters, and producers in Black popular culture has called attention to the ways in which young Black women use popular culture to negotiate social existence and attempt to express independence, self-reliance, and agency".